wangwenx190/framelesshelper/README.md

 **IMPORTANT NOTE**: On Linux you need to install the _GTK3_ and _X11_ development packages first.

 Once the compilation and installation is done, you will be able to use the `find_package(FramelessHelper REQUIRED COMPONENTS Core Widgets Quick)` command to find and link to the FramelessHelper library.
 But before doing that, please make sure CMake knows where to find FramelessHelper, by passing the `CMAKE_PREFIX_PATH` variable to it.
 For example: `-DCMAKE_PREFIX_PATH=C:/my-cmake-packages;C:/my-toolchain;etc...`.
 Build FramelessHelper as a sub-directory of your CMake project is of course also supported.
+The supported FramelessHelper target names are `FramelessHelper::FramelessHelperCore`, `FramelessHelper::FramelessHelperWidgets` and `FramelessHelper::FramelessHelperQuick`.

 ## Use